VarshiRevo/EcomVision/README.md

-# E-commerce Recommendation engine
+# EcomVision

-This repository contains the code for basic kind of E-commerce recommendation engine.
-By using the concept of TF-IDF and cosine similarity, we have built this recommendation engine.
+E-commerce AI Suite is an innovative project that leverages artificial intelligence to enhance and optimize the e-commerce experience.
+This repository contains various AI-driven tools and models aimed at improving product recommendations, customer segmentation, pricing strategies, and overall user experience on e-commerce platforms.

 ## Data
 For this project we are using [this dataset](https://www.kaggle.com/cclark/product-item-data/data).
 This dataset contains data from the 500 actual SKUs from an outdoor apparel brand's product catalog.